Mr-Milk/SpatialTis/docs/source/usage/installation.rst

 -----------------

 You may find installation problem with following dependencies, please refer to their documentation for detail instructions.
-You can try install them via conda channels, or compile it on your machine:
+You can try install them via conda channels, or compile it from source on your machine:

 - `python-igraph <https://igraph.org/python/>`_
 - `leidenalg <https://leidenalg.readthedocs.io/en/stable/install.html>`_